Migrating from Hooks

 The guiding principle

 A "feature" is a unit of behavior - a form, a wizard, a search page, a shopping cart, a chat thread.
-When you identify one, you extract its state and logic into a class and leave the component as a thin projection.
-Components that happen to participate in the feature update to consume the class; components that don't, don't change at all.
+When you identify one, ask whether that behavior is a model or a component.

 This is deliberately bottom-up.
 You don't need buy-in from the whole team before you start.
 You don't need a migration epic.
 You don't need to touch routing, build config, or tests.
 You just rewrite the next feature you're already working on.